Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and the Baltimore Sun.

 "Whereas, the overwhelming evidence presented in said petition demonstrates beyond any doubt that pre-planted explosives and/or incendiaries — not just airplanes and the ensuing fires — caused the destruction of the three World Trade Center buildings, killing the vast majority of the victims who perished that day;"

 The Fire Commission's resolution echoes another petition by 9/11 families which has met with some success.
-Also representing family members, the Lawyers' Committee for 9/11 Inquiry (Lawyer's Committee") has obtained agreement from US Attorney for the Southern District of New York, Geoffrey Berman, to convene a grand jury to hear evidence "regarding certain federal crimes which have been committed within your district."
-The Lawyers' Committee contends in its petition for grand jury:
+Also representing family members, the Lawyers' Committee for 9/11 Inquiry (Lawyer's Committee") has obtained an agreement from US Attorney for the Southern District of New York, Geoffrey Berman, to convene a grand jury to hear evidence "regarding certain federal crimes which have been committed within your district."
+The Lawyers' Committee contends in its petition for a grand jury:

 "the overwhelming evidence presented in said petition demonstrates beyond any doubt that pre-planted explosives and/or incendiaries — not just airplanes and the ensuing fires — caused the destruction of the three World Trade Center buildings, killing the vast majority of the victims who perished that day;"